Toine-db/Plugin.Maui.MarkdownView/README.md

 Two steps to quickly get started with MarkdownView and get the most of its power right away:
   1. copy-paste the styles `MarkdownStyles.xaml` into your project
-  2. copy-paste the complete `<mdv:MarkdownView>` from the MarkdownInXamlPage where ever you want to use the control
+  2. copy-paste the complete `<mdv:MarkdownView>` from the MarkdownInXamlPage to where ever you want to use the control

 Now you can change the Markdown content in the `<mdv:MarkdownView>` and start styling it with the `MarkdownStyles.xaml` file or customize your own IMauiViewSupplier.